civol/HDLRuby/README.md

 end
 ```

-As seen in the code above, waiting a given amount of physical time is
-done using the `!<time>.<unit>` statement, where the unit can be from
-fento second `fs` to second `s`.
-The command `repeat(<times>)` repeats
-a given number of times its block.
+In this code:

+* `!<time>.<unit>` pauses execution for the specified physical time.
+Units can range from picoseconds (`ps`) to seconds (`s`).

+* `repeat(n)` repeats the block `n` times.

+* `~dff0.clk` inverts the clock value.

+This test bench models both the reset behavior and a clock-driven sequence, demonstrating how to simulate sequential logic in HDLRuby.

 ---

-The code describing a `dff` given above is not much different from its equivalent in any other HDL.
-However, HDLRuby provides several features for achieving higher productivity when describing hardware.
-We will now describe a few of them.
+The `dff` example shown earlier is quite similar to what you would write in other HDLs.
+However, HDLRuby offers several features to increase productivity and reduce boilerplate in hardware descriptions.
+Below are a few of these conveniences.

-First, several syntactic sugars exist that allow shorter code, for instance, the following code is strictly equivalent to the previous description of `dff`.
+First, HDLRuby supports syntactic sugar that allows for more concise code.
+For example, the following version of the `dff` module is functionally identical to the earlier version:

 ```ruby
 system :dff do